olle/talk-query-response/README.md

 The Query/Response pattern does not enforce any structural rules for query, address or response syntax.
-This must come from designers and developers. _I would suggest, using [Domain Driven Design][8010] to leverage the power of a ubiquitous language in the queries.
+This must come from designers and developers. _I would suggest, using [Domain Driven Design][8010] to leverage the power of a ubiquitous language in the queries_.

 All this together puts us in a position to allow change and evolution in our system.